3/28/2025

 Analyst, Paradigm Capital

 Thanks.
-I'm wondering if there's anything like built out specifically in your products and processes that can trigger kind of that realization for, you know, somebody to want to cross-sell.
-Could you speak to any examples of that or is that on tap territory?
-Like, I'm trying to, you know, connect that virtuous cycle that you're seeing in your organic growth.
+I'm wondering if there's anything like built out specifically in your products and processes that can trigger kind of that realization for, you know, somebody to want to cross sell.
+Could you speak to any examples of that?
+Or is that untapped territory?
+Like, I'm trying to, you know, connect that virtuous cycle that you're seeing in your organic grief.

 speaker